sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

 interviewee to provide specific examples, you can gain a better understanding of their capabilities and how they might fit into your team.

 ## Contextual forces

-{{<whatis text=`
 These describe factors at play that influence the outcome of the practice.
 They are not necessarily good or bad, but they are important to be aware of.
-Some contextual forces are enablers, giving the practice a higher chance of being useful.
-Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers
+The following factors support effective application of the practice:

-* The interviewee has relevant professional experience about which to inquire.
+* **Relevant Experience:** When the candidate has significant professional experience to discuss.
-* You want to verify the interviewee has experience in the application of certain skills.
-* You have a structured evaluation process in place to assess candidates consistently based on their responses.
+* **Structured Evaluation:** There is a structured process in place to assess responses consistently.
-* You are able to allocate sufficient time to conduct interviews.
+* **Sufficient Time:** Enough time is allocated for thorough interviews.
-* You want to assess thinking, behavioural, and social patterns.
+* **Behavioral Insight:** There is a need to assess thinking, behavioural, and social patterns.
-* The interviewee feels at ease, and is encouraged to provide candid and truthful responses.
-* Candidates are briefed on the STARR interview format before answering the questions, allowing them to better articulate their experiences and responses.
+* **Candidate Comfort:** Candidates feel at ease during the interview.
+They are briefed on the STARR interview format before answering the questions, allowing them to better articulate their experiences and responses.

 ### Deterrents
+The following factors prevent effective application of the practice:

-* The interviewee has little relevant experience.
+* **Limited Experience:** The candidate lacks relevant professional experience.
-* The interviewee favour to respond in a curt way.
+* **Brief Responses:** Candidates tend to give short, uninformative answers.
-* Interviewers lack training or familiarity with the STARR technique, leading to inconsistent application and interpretation of candidate responses.
+* **Lacking Interviewer Training:** Interviewers lack training or familiarity with the STARR technique, leading to inconsistent application and interpretation of candidate responses.
-* Limited interview time may prevent thorough exploration of each STARR component, reducing the effectiveness of the technique.
+* **Time Constraints:** Limited interview time may prevent thorough exploration of each STARR component, reducing the effectiveness of the technique.
-* You are not interested in behavioural or cognitive patterns.
+* **Execution-only Focus:** The organization is not interested in behavioural or cognitive patterns.
+Due to lack of interest, or due to the job not requiring these skills.
-* There is resistance within the organization to adopt new interview methodologies, hindering the implementation of the STARR technique.
+* **Resistance to Change**: There is resistance within the organization to adopt new interview methodologies, hindering the implementation of the STARR technique.
-* The interviewee is tense, and feels pressured to provide the "right" answers, leading to less representative responses.
+* **Candidate Stress:** When candidates feel pressured to provide the "right" answers, leading to less representative responses.

 ## Solution